denimandsteel/vdw/events/_posts/2017-05-13-odd_tea__vancouver_special_anniversary.md

 dayOfWeek: Sun
 dayOfMonth: May 13
 title: "ODD Tea @ Vancouver Special Anniversary"
-description: "ODD Tea welcomes its you to our debut opening ceremony through VDW.<br> <br> Exclusively for this debut, a handful of meticulously curated tea infused beverages will be served for tasting thoughtfully paired with pastries that will express 'a perfect marriage.'<br> <br> Amid a variety of roses and orchids, ODD Tea share the story behind its inception, health benefits of locally purveyed ingredients, and the know-how to making delicious recipes with an odd twist."
+description: "ODD Tea welcomes its you to our debut opening ceremony through VDW.
+Join us at our POP up at the Vancouver Special Anniversary event.<br> <br> Exclusively for this debut, a handful of meticulously curated tea infused beverages will be served for tasting. <br> <br> Amid a variety of roses and orchids, ODD Tea share the story behind its inception, health benefits of locally purveyed ingredients, and the know-how to making delicious recipes with an odd twist."
 startTime: 10-5
 endTime:
 type: Design Tastings
-address: "N/A, Vancouver, BC, Canada"
+address: "3612 Main Street, Vancouver BC, Vancouver, BC, Canada"
-addressLabel: "N/A"
+addressLabel: "3612 Main Street, Vancouver BC"
-latitude: 49.2881251862306
+latitude: 49.2526339999999
-longitude: -123.170801454487
+longitude: -123.10057
 eventUrl: http://www.oddtea.ca
 eventUrlLabel:
 twitter: odd_tea
 instagram: odd_tea
 website: http://www.oddtea.ca
 published: true
-price: TBD
+price:
 internal_id: 152

 category: event-2018-13